Dr Anastasia Shesterinina

 To facilitate student learning and success I have paid particular attention to the diverse student backgrounds and responded to student needs by developing targeted tools for text analysis, writing, and classroom discussion.
 I draw on my field-based research, academic and practitioner networks, theater training, and experience in the government (Elections Canada) and non-governmental sectors (Oxfam Russia and the Peace Research Institute of Frankfurt) to bring a variety of perspectives into the classroom.
 Module materials range from academic articles and up-to-date op-eds to archival documents and photographs collected during my fieldwork.
 Students benefit from guest lectures by academics, policy makers, and persons working in the field, brought into the classroom in person or by use of online media tools.
 Simulation exercises on the issues of current significance help bridge core theoretical insights with policy relevance and shape an energetic and interactive learning environment.

-I am currently teaching the postgraduate modules POL6606 International Political Sociology of Civil Wars and POL6007 Research and Dissertation Preparation and co-teaching the undergraduate module POL114 Introduction to Security Studies with Helen L Turton.
+I am currently teaching the postgraduate modules POL6606 International Political Sociology of Civil Wars, POL6007 Research and Dissertation Preparation and POL6618 Doctoral Training in Politics and the undergraduate module POL117 Introduction to International Relations.

 I look forward to supervising students interested in questions of political violence and civil war, including but not limited to armed group organization and mobilization processes and intervention in contemporary armed conflict.
 I am especially keen on supervising students conducting field-based research.